brennentsmith/slodns/README.md

 # slodns
-A forwarding DNS server to simulate slow, jittery, or problematic DNS implementations.
+Slodns is a forwarding DNS server to simulate slow, jittery, or problematic DNS implementations.
 It is able to add a uniform or dynamic delay upon DNS datagrams, or drop them at a pre-defined rate.

 ```
 $ dig speedtest.net @8.8.8.8 | grep "Query time"